-University Facilities: Any location, either permanent or temporary, owned or leased by Virginia Tech, and includes satellite campuses and offices.
-This includes, but is not limited to, the buildings, grounds, and the surrounding perimeters, including the parking lots, field locations, classrooms, alternate work or class locations.
+University Real Property: Any location, either permanent or temporary, owned or leased by Virginia Tech, and includes satellite campuses and offices.
+This includes but is not limited to the buildings, grounds, infrastructure, outdoor spaces and the surrounding perimeters including the parking lots, field locations, classrooms, alternate work or class locations.